hesa/licomp/README.md

 # licomp - License Compatibility

-Licomp provides an interface and code for miscallenous compatibility resources making them accessible more easily.
+The licomp library provides an interface and code for various license compatibility resources making them accessible programmatically.

 Licomp also provides some basic functionality for such resources to easily create a command line program.